-The Rise of Maternal Morality in the U.S.
+The Rise of Maternal Mortality in the U.S.

 The United States maternal mortality rate is rising, while in other developed counties there has been a decline.
 Maternal death can happen while a woman is pregnant, during labor and delivery, or in the 42 days after childbirth or the termination of pregnancy.

 According to The United Health Foundation, from 2011 to 2015, put the U.S. maternal mortality rate at 20.7 per 100,000 live births.
 The CDC claims that 50,000 are severely injured and 700 women die each year as a result of pregnancy or delivery complications.
-The CDC also claims that 60% of all maternal deaths are preventable.
+The Center for Disease Control and Prevention also claims that 60% of all maternal deaths are preventable.
 In Illinois, the maternal mortality rate is 16.6 per 100,000 births.

 Leading Causes of Maternal Mortality in the U.S. from 2011 – 2014